Have Space Suit—Will Travel: Plot summary

 In the near future, Earth has established some lunar bases.
 High school senior Clifford "Kip" Russell is determined to get to the Moon, but the price of a ticket is far beyond his reach.
-His father suggests he enter an advertising jingle-writing contest; first prize is an all-expenses-paid trip there.
+His unorthodox father suggests he enter an advertising jingle-writing contest; first prize is an all-expenses-paid trip there.
 Instead, he wins a used space suit.
 Kip puts the suit (which he names "Oscar") back into working condition.

 Kip reluctantly decides to return his space suit for a cash prize to help pay for college, but puts it on for one last walk.
 As he idly broadcasts on his shortwave radio, someone identifying herself as "Peewee" answers and requests a homing signal.
 He is shocked when a flying saucer lands practically on top of him.
 An 11-year-old girl (Peewee) and an alien being (the "Mother Thing") flee from it, but all three are quickly captured and taken to the Moon.

 Their kidnapper ("Wormface") is a horrible-looking creature who contemptuously refers to all others as "animals".
-Wormface has two human flunkies ("Fats" and "Skinny") who assisted him in initially capturing the Mother Thing and Peewee, a preteen genius and the daughter of an eminent scientist.
+Wormface has two human flunkies ("Fats" and "Skinny") who assisted him in initially capturing the Mother Thing and Peewee, the latter a genius and the daughter of an eminent scientist.
 The Mother Thing speaks in what sounds like birdsong (illustrated by a few musical notations), but Kip and Peewee have no trouble understanding her.

-Kip, Peewee, and the Mother Thing escape and try to reach the nearest human base on foot, but they are recaptured and taken to a base on Pluto.
+Kip, Peewee, and the Mother Thing escape and try to reach the nearest human lunar base on foot, but they are recaptured and taken to a base on Pluto.
 Kip is thrown into a cell, later to be joined by Fats and Skinny, who have apparently outlived their usefulness.
-After Skinny is taken away, Fats tells Kip that his former employers eat humans, before he, too, disappears.
+After Skinny is taken away, Fats tells Kip that his former employers eat humans, before he too disappears.

 The Mother Thing, meanwhile, makes herself useful to their captors by constructing advanced devices for them.
 She manages to steal enough parts to assemble a bomb and a transmitter.
 The bomb takes care of all but one of the Wormfaces, and between them, Kip and Peewee deal with the last one.
 The Mother Thing freezes solid when she tries to set up the transmitter outside without a spacesuit.
 Kip puts Oscar on and activates the beacon, but becomes severely frostbitten in the extreme cold.
 Help arrives quickly.
 Kip, Peewee and the Mother Thing are transported to Vega V, the Mother Thing's home planet.